informalsystems/multisig/README.md

 about multisig handling.
 This tool is a multi-chain/multi-key solution to that problem using S3 buckets.

+See the [TODO](#todo) list at the bottom of this document for work that needs to be done (please open an issue if you intend to work on something!) :)

 ## How it Works

 Quick summary, with much more below: